MikeyTheOng/Classo-Demo/README.md

 There are four pages for you to explore: Dashboard, Focus, Calendar and Forum.

 # Project setup
+The website is hosted here: https://pd23.netlify.app/.
+If you would like to set-up the project on your local machine, follow the steps below.

 ## Prerequisite
 * Node.js and npm (version 12 or higher)